fchoi0505/Wine_Ratings_Prices/README.md

 _(Presentation)_

-The project presentation google slides are available at the following link with a final copy uploaded into this repository:
+The project presentation google slides are available at the following link with a final copy uploaded into this repository.
+The final presentation deck uploaded into this repository was downloaded in powerpoint format with included speaker notes:

 https://docs.google.com/presentation/d/1IyK6k_uIQB_v4gubVBGAtbeW--437SMfIlbHgc69sVU/edit#slide=id.p